OPS-E2E-PPE/azure-docs-cli-python/docs-ref-conceptual/install-azure-cli-yum.md

 ## Troubleshooting

 Here are some common problems seen when installing with `yum`.
-If you experience a problem not covered here, [file an issue on github](https://github.com/Azure/azure-cli/issues).
+If you experience a problem not covered here, [file an issue on github](https://github.com/Azure/azure-cli/issues). real time testing

 [!INCLUDE[troubleshoot-wsl.md](includes/troubleshoot-wsl.md)]